dailyrandomphoto/hexo-easy-tags-plugin/README.md

   - foo bar
 ```

-All of the above will be change to
+All of the above will be automatically change to
 ```yaml
 tags:
   - Java